JavlonAbdumannopovv/react-interview-questions/README.md

 11. ### Why should we not update the state directly?

-    If you try to update the state directly then it won't re-render the component.
+    If you try to update state directly then it won't re-render the component.

     ```javascript
     //Wrong